How to take care of your batik art

 Avoid washing

-Batik paintings are not meant to be washed, as water and detergents can damage the wax and dyes.
+Batik paintings are not meant to be washed, as water and detergents can cause damage.

 -